kingcons/cl-6502/src/intro.md

 **cl-6502** does have some explicit technical goals:

 * Code size excluding tests, including assembly and disassembly should be < 800 loc.
-* Cycle-accurate emulation suitable for use in a full Apple II, C64, or NES emulator.
+* Cycle-accurate emulation suitable for use in a full NES emulator.
 * Able to run > 8 million cycles/second using a single core on an Intel Core CPU.
 * Readable as a 6502 introduction for someone with or without a copy of [CLHS](http://www.lispworks.com/documentation/HyperSpec/).